 One of the most obvious things to do in Waikiki is to swim at the main beach, but as soon as you get sick of the crowds (that won’t take long) there are so many other beaches to swim at that are within easy walking distance from central Waikiki.

-One of the easiest to get to is the small beach at end of the Sheraton boardwalk.
-It is only minutes away from busy Waikiki beach but every time I went there were only ever a handful of people.
+One of the easiest to get to is the small beach at the end of the Sheraton boardwalk.
+It is only minutes away from busy Waikiki Beach but every time I went there were only ever a handful of people.

 I also felt a lot more comfortable leaving my stuff on this beach as there are bushes you can tuck it under so it’s out of sight.